-As a testment, in Fig. \ref{fig:correct}, two point sources are placed to the edge of the sun to see how this model helps to improve the results.
-The choosen area is the upper left edge of the sun, 15 arcmin away from its center.
+As a test, in Fig.\ref{fig:correct}, two point sources are placed at the edge of the sun to see how this model helps to improve the results.
+The chosen area is the upper left edge of the sun, 15 arcmins away from its center.
 The two point sources - one is twice brighter than the other - are placed at a distance of 1.5x resolution, with an energy of 30 keV.
-The counts for each sub-collimator is calculated, then the image is reconstructed without and with the consideration of the thickness effect.
-It can be clearly seen that the shape and the brightness of the sources goes wrong if the thickness of the grids isn't calculated.
+The counts for each sub-collimator are calculated, then the image is reconstructed without and with the consideration of the thickness effect.
+Notice that in the reconstruction process, for grids with different position angles, the incident angle $\theta$ from the same source can be different.
+Therefore, each pattern needs to be calculated and corrected separately, and then recombined to form the final image.
+It can be clearly seen that the shape and the brightness of the sources go wrong if the thickness of the grids isn't calculated.

-Then it comes to the effection of twist angle $\Delta\alpha$.
-As mentioned in Section \ref{subsubsec:engineering}, this effect contributes as a modulation factor $F_n(2\pi\frac{r}{p}\Delta\alpha)$.
-So, for a same twist angle $\Delta\alpha$, it's impact becomes bigger as the pitch of the grid goes smaller.
-And as Fig. \ref{fig:twistcurve} shows, for the grid with a smallest 36\um-pitch in HXI, as long as the twist angle is smaller than 1 arcmin, its effection on the modulation can be ignored.
+Then it comes to the affection of twist angle $\Delta\alpha$.
+As mentioned in Section \ref{subsubsec:engineering}, this effect contributes as a modulation factor $F_n(2\pi\frac{r}{p}\Delta\alpha)=\frac{J_1\left[2n\pi({r}/{p})\Delta\alpha\right]}{n\pi({r}/{p})\Delta\alpha}$.
+So, as a function of $\frac{r}{p}\Delta\alpha$ shown in Fig.\ref{fig:twistcurve}, for a same twist angle $\Delta\alpha$, its impact becomes bigger as the pitch of the grid goes smaller.
+And as Fig.\ref{fig:twistcurve} shows, for the grid with a smallest 36\um-pitch in HXI, as long as the twist angle is smaller than 1 arcmin, its effect on the modulation can be ignored.
 If the twist angle is larger than that, the modulation function needs to be corrected.
-In Fig. \ref{fig:correct2}, the same sources are used as in Fig. \ref{fig:correct}, but this time they are palced in the center of the sun.
-A twist angle $\Delta\alpha=2.5\ arcmin$ is added to the instrument, and it can be seen that the twist makes the sources darker, but doesn't change the shape.
+In Fig.\ref{fig:correct2}, the same sources are used as in Fig.\ref{fig:correct}, but this time they are placed in the center of the sun.
+A twist angle $\Delta\alpha=2.5\ arcmins$ is added to the instrument, and it can be seen that the twist makes the sources darker, but doesn't change the shape.

-For the effection of inclination, as Fig. \ref{fig:36dip} shows, it brings a platform which has a length of the incline angle $\beta$ to the center of the modulation function.
-As a results, the effect of inclination mainly occurs when the incident angle is close to zero.
-It mainly reduces the DC component of the modulation function, so it can be solved just like the effect of thickness.
+For the effect of inclination, as Fig.\ref{fig:36dip} shows, it brings a platform that has a length of the incline angle $\beta$ to the center of the modulation function.
+The incident angles $\theta_t$ and $\theta_b$ are the terms that consist of the incline angle $\beta$, and the DC component $g_0(\theta_t)g_0(\theta_b)$ is the most affected part, especially when $\theta_t$ and $\theta_b$ are of the same order of magnitude as $\beta$.
+As a result, the effect of inclination mainly occurs when the incident angle is close to zero.
+This affection mainly reduces the DC component of the modulation function, and it can be solved just like the effect of thickness.